 Your vehicle's gearshift is console-mounted on the floor.
-The Transmission Control Switch (TCS) is located on the console to the right of the gearshift handle and is marked "O/D".
-The Transmission Control Indicator Light is located on the instrument panel.
+The Transmission Control Switch (TCS) is located on the gearshift handle.
+The Transmission Control Indicator Light (O/D OFF) is located on the instrument panel.
 You can put the gearshift lever in any of the several positions.